 - Wash your hands with warm water and soap after handling each ingredient.

 - Use designated serving utensils for allergy-friendly and non-allergy-friendly dishes.

 - Keep allergy-friendly food covered and served away from foods that contain allergens.

-When serving the food, avoid cross-contamination by:
+When serving the food, avoid cross-contamination by yourself or guests by:

 - Providing separate or disposable serving utensils.

 - Washing eating surfaces with hot, soapy water before guests arrive.